mysite/settings.py from configurations import Configuration class Dev(Configuration): DEBUG = True

 It allows you to use the native abilities of Python inheritance without the side effects of module level namespaces that often lead to the unfortunate use of the from foo import * anti-pattern.

-Any subclass of the configurations.Settings class will automatically use the values of its class and instance attributes (including properties and methods) to set module level variables of the same module – that’s how Django will interface to the django-configurations based settings during startup and also the reason why it requires you to use its own startup functions.
+Any subclass of the configurations.Configuration class will automatically use the values of its class and instance attributes (including properties and methods) to set module level variables of the same module – that’s how Django will interface to the django-configurations based settings during startup and also the reason why it requires you to use its own startup functions.

 That means when Django starts up django-configurations will have a look at the DJANGO_CONFIGURATION environment variable to figure out which class in the settings module (as defined by the DJANGO_SETTINGS_MODULE environment variable) should be used for the process.
 It then instantiates the class defined with DJANGO_CONFIGURATION and copies the uppercase attributes to the module level variables.